kode4food/go-typed-splay/README.md

 of binary search trees (BSTs) and concludes that splay trees perform best when accesses are sequential or clustered.

-##Credit where it is due
+## Credits and Changes
-This is a fork of github.com/gijsbers/go-splaytree intended to support Go generics.
-As a result, some changes have been made to the API and interface.
+This is a fork of Bert Gijsbers' [go-splaytree](github.com/gijsbers/go-splaytree) intended to support Go generics.
+As a result, some necessary changes have been made to the API and interface.
 They are enumerated as follows:

 * The `Item` interface that the tree managed has been replaced by a generic type.
 The original interface required the programmer to implement a `Less` method.
 This has been replaced by a comparator function being provided to the `NewSplayTree` constructor.
 * The original implementation checked for nil Items and expected the programmer to check for nil Items.
 Because nil is a perfectly valid result for a generic type, this access pattern has been replaced in many places with one that adds a bool result to signal a successful operation.